-Vegan in La Spezia: We used our Happy Cow app to find a restaurant and we were not disappointed in what we found: Il Papeoto is a sweet little vegetarian spot with plenty of vegan options.
+The Happy Cow app led us to Il Papeoto, a sweet little vegetarian spot with plenty of vegan options.
 The waiter and chef were excellent, attentive and detail-oriented.
 In fact, the chef came out and had a nice chat with us, pleased that we enjoyed our meal so much.
 Open just a year, they are on a mission to show customers how wonderful veg-based dining can be.
 Highly recommend!
 We got some cookies with lemon cream to go, which we enjoyed for breakfast the next morning.

 After a fairly short train ride from La Spezia to Monterosso al Mare, we found ourselves in a landscape we had only seen in pictures: warm pastel buildings built into the rocky cliffs overlooking the gorgeous azure sea.
 When we first arrived, we had to just take some time to soak it in and feast our eyes.
 So beautiful.
 Of the three towns we made it to, Monterosso felt most like a tourist town, with umbrellas all over the beaches and a promenade to stroll on.

-Vegan in Vernazza: After our strenuous hike, I was grateful for vegan almond granita I found at a Gelateria Il Porticciolo, a little gelato spot on the pathway near the sea.
+After our strenuous hike, I was grateful for vegan almond granita at Gelateria Il Porticciolo, a little gelato spot on the pathway near the sea.
 It tasted amazing after our hike!
-Vernazza’s a sweet little town, a nice place to rest a bit by the sea and people-watch before heading off to our next stop.
+Vernazza’s a sweet little town, a nice place to rest a bit by the sea and people-watch.

-From there, we took the train to Manarola, where we stopped for some farinata, which is native to this area and is like a cross between a crepe and a flatbread, made with chickpea flour.
-It fueled us nicely for a low-key hike to a lookout point, where we caught a breathtaking view of Manarola at sunset and into the blue hour.
+From there, we took the train to Manarola, where we stopped for some farinata.
+Farinata, native to this area, is like a cross between a crepe and a flatbread, made with chickpea flour.
+It fueled us nicely for a low-key hike to a lookout point.
+From there, we caught a breathtaking view of Manarola at sunset and into the blue hour.
 It felt like we were in a postcard.

-Vegan in Manarola: A farinata snack was enough to get us through the rest of our day.
-I think we could have found some nice vegan options in the restaurants there, but they were so crowded after the sun went down and we weren’t that hungry, so we skipped dinner and headed for the train.
+A farinata snack was enough to get us through the rest of our day.
+I think we could have found some nice vegan options in the restaurants there.
+They were so crowded after the sun went down, though, and we weren’t that hungry, so we skipped dinner and headed for the train.

 It was a beautiful sunny day we will always remember.
 Cinque Terre was such a highlight of our trip.
 The scenery was just amazing.

 We ventured to the top of the Leaning Tower of Pisa, noticing how the stairs changed dimensions as we went.
-We arrived just before sunset and enjoyed the buildings at night, too.
-We heard beautiful guitar music strumming from a building just behind the tower, and stayed and listened for awhile, blissing out.
+Just before sunset, we got to the top and enjoyed seeing the buildings after dark, too.
+We heard beautiful guitar music strumming from a building just behind the tower and lingered to listen.

 We could have easily spent more time in Lucca, it’s a beautiful place.

 I hope you enjoyed our tour so far.
-If so, get ready for Part II - coming soon!
+If so, get ready for Vegan in Italy, Part Two!